pixelastic/tailwind-config-norska/README.md

 Same logic is also applied to text and border colors.

+### Text Shadows

+Shadows can be added to text using the `.text-shadow` class.
+Shadow color and opacity can be modified with any color and opacity defined (for example, `.text-shadow-blue .text-shadow-50p` will set the shadow to blue with an opacity of 50%).

+### Box Shadows

+Shadows can be added to any block element using the `.shadow-X` classes. `X` is a size, ranging from 1 to 5.
+Sizes `.shadow-01` and `.shadow-001` are also availale for very subtle shadows and `.shadow-0` to remove all shadow altogether.

+Shadow color can be updated using `.shadow-Y` classes, where `Y` is any color defined earlier.

 ### Transitions

 `width`, `height` and `opacity` can be animated through simple transitions.